DeadlockVector/amfoss-Tasks/Task-02/README.md

 # Terminal Hunt
-Was fun and useful at the same time, really gave a huge headsart on different git commands
+Was fun and useful at the same time, really gave a huge headstart on different git commands